 Recipes like Pork Belly with Sorghum-Chipotle Glaze, Kentucky Bison Empanadas, Puerto Rican Mofongo with Bacon and Mojo De Ajo and his famous Nashville-Style Habanero Hot Chicken will quickly become family favorites.
 Chef Lamas' accolades range from winning Cooking Channel's "Extreme Chef" competition in 2011 to receiving recognition from USA Today for his Louisville, KY restaurant, Seviche, as one of the "Ten great places for Latino flavor and flair."

-I hope you enjoy this recipe as much as we did, the spices are bold, yet complimentary and balanced.
+I hope you enjoy this recipe as much as we did, the spices are bold, yet complementary and balanced.
 They are the perfect accent to unfold the savory umami of the beef.
 I did change the steak cut, in the original recipe, from a ribeye to a petite sirloin.
 I only did this because we were opting for a leaner cut and the sirloins were gorgeous that day.
-I’ll never argue that the ribeye marbling makes for incredible flavor!
+I'll never argue that the ribeye marbling makes for incredible flavor!

 *Chef's tip: The rub makes more than you will need for the steaks.
 Store the remaining rub in an airtight container (I use mason jars).
 It will keep for up to 6 months.